 Regardless of whether your shares are held Issuer Sponsored at the Share Registry or CHESS sponsored by another stock broker, we are able to do a one off share sale without the hassle of opening a share trading account.
 Opening an account can prove difficult and unnecessarily time consuming especially if your share sale is just a once off.

-Funds can be received directly into your bank account or via cheque if preferred.
+Funds will be received directly into your bank account.
 We can also help track down misplaced or lost SRNs, sort out incorrect name and address details, and even clean up a complete mess of various shareholdings!